 • Make sure that your pet's nails have been clipped to protect against them getting hooked in the carrier's door, holes and other crevices.

-• Do not feed your pet for four to six hours before the trip.
+• Consult with your veterinarian about whether you should withhold food and, if so, how far ahead of the flight.
+Your pet’s age and medical condition, as well as the length of the flight, will determine how much if any food you provide during the hours prior to the flight.
 However, you can give them small amounts of water.
 If possible, put ice cubes in the water tray attached to the inside of your pet's crate or kennel.
 (A full water bowl will only spill and cause discomfort.)

 • Try not to fly with your pet during busy travel times such as holidays and the summer.
 Your pet is more likely to undergo rough handling during hectic travel periods.